CurlyWurly-1/PICO-W-Micropython-examples/README.md

 **uart.py** is a general use UART (TX/RX) program.
 If it receives anything, it prints to serial.
 You can configure it to listen on various pin pairs and at different BAUD rates

 ## Other program 4 - "wifi_sta.py"
 **wifi_sta.py** will set up a webserver page where you can control the onboard (green) LED on or off.
 You first need to modify the code in "secrets.py" with your SSID and SSID password.
 (It doesn't need any modules).
 When the program executes, it will try to connect to your wifi.
 If it connects, the serial window will display the IP address that has been assigned.
 Go to a web browser and enter this IP address (it will be something like http://192.168.1.XXX where you have to change the last three digits).
 This IP address will show a webpage with two buttons.
 If you press the appropriate button, you can switch the onboard green LED on and off.
 If you are changing the program and retesting, there is sometimes a socket error with this webpage.
-If you get this error, just delete the cache of your web browser and disconnect/reconnect  the PICO W. Also, be aware that there is supposed to be a limit of 4 people being able to access the webpage at the same time.
+If you get this error, just delete the cache of your web browser, disconnect/reconnect the PICO W and wait 10 seconds.
+Also, be aware that there is supposed to be a limit of 4 people being able to access the webpage at the same time.

 N.B. the webpage that you see, is parsed from "index.html".
 You can adapt "index.html" to show whatever you want, as long as the buttons still work

+## Other program 5 - "weatherStation.py"
+**weatherStation.py** will set up a webserver page where you can see the values coming from the BME280 module.
+If you haven't already done so, you first need to modify the code in "secrets.py" with your SSID and SSID password.
+When the program executes, it will try to connect to your wifi.
+If it connects, the serial window will display the IP address that has been assigned.
+Go to a web browser and enter this IP address (it will be something like http://192.168.1.XXX where you have to change the last three digits).
+If you are changing the program and retesting, there is sometimes a socket error with this webpage.
+If you get this error, just delete the cache of your web browser, disconnect/reconnect the PICO W and wait about 10 seconds.
+Also, be aware that there is supposed to be a limit of 4 people being able to access the webpage at the same time.

+N.B. the webpage that you see, is parsed from "windex.html".
+You can adapt "windex.html" to show whatever you want.
+If you want to add more variables, look for how "%%i1" is treated in program "weatherStation.py", and where it is defined "Windex.html"